16 ways to boost ecommerce customer engagement

 14. Provide multi-channel customer support

 The idea of ecommerce originated to improve consumer convenience, so it only makes sense to extend that convenience to customer support as well.
-Let your customers connect with your business on their preferred instant messaging (IM) channels like Facebook Messenger, Instagram, WhatsApp, and Telegram.
+Let your customers connect with your business on their preferred instant messaging (IM) channels like Facebook Messenger, Instagram, WhatsApp, Telegram, and LINE.

 15. Proactively reach out to unhappy customers

-No matter what you do, the unpredictability of human nature makes unhappy customers inevitable.
+No matter what you do, you'll still have a small percentage of unhappy customers.
 An unhappy customer contacting customer support is a chance for you to make things right.
-But not all unhappy customers contact the company.
-A silent unhappy customer on average tells 9-15 people in their circle, but that's not the worst case scenario.
+But not all unhappy customers contact the business.
+A silent unhappy customer on average tells 9-15 people in their circle about their experience, and that's not even the worst-case scenario.
 Social media offers these unhappy customers a loudspeaker, and that damage is harder to salvage.

-Proactively reaching out to your customers to find out whether or not they're happy with their experience with your brand gives you an opportunity to identify issues before any of that happens.
-Proactively reaching out, identifying problems, and providing a quick resolution can even turn your unhappy customers into brand advocates.
+Proactively reaching out to your customers to understand whether or not they're happy with their experience with your brand gives you an opportunity to identify issues before any bad publicity.
+Proactively reaching out, identifying problems, and providing a quick resolution can even turn unhappy customers into brand advocates.

-Now what if things don't go as planned and a customer turns abusive?
+Now what if things don't go as planned and an upset customer turns abusive?
 SalesIQ has you covered there too!
-With profanity management, SalesIQ identifies abusive terms and gives you an option to hide them, warn the customer about the use of profanity, and even end the chat or block the customer automatically.
+With profanity management, SalesIQ identifies abusive terms and gives you the option to hide them, warn the customer about the use of profanity, and even end the chat or block the customer automatically if the behavior continues.

 16. Start a customer loyalty program

-We all know that it's easier and more cost-effective to retain a customer than acquire a new one.
-With the intense competition in ecommerce, it's even more imperative to ensure customer retention.
-With customers always on the lookout for the best discounts, the best way to ensure they come back to you is by starting a customer loyalty program.
+We all know that it's easier and more cost-effective to retain a customer than to acquire a new one.
+With the intense competition in the ecommerce industry, it's even more imperative to focus on customer retention.
+With customers always on the lookout for better prices or more discounts, the best way to ensure they come back to you is by starting a customer loyalty program.
 You can choose from a subscription-based program like that of Amazon—which gives Prime customers discounts, free shipping, and other perks—or a point-based tiered program that gives customers different benefits based on their progress.

 Conclusion